sidramesh2018/calc/selenium.md

   Examples include `chrome`, `firefox`, `internet explorer`, `android`, `chrome`, `iPhone`, `iPad`, `opera`, and `safari`.

-## Example: Docker + your machine's desktop browser
+## Example: Docker + your machine's Chrome browser

 If you're using Docker, configuration may not be straightforward due to the fact that CALC is running in its own Docker container with its